Create and manage relationships in Power BI Desktop

 This section provides guidance and troubleshooting information when working with relationships in Power BI.

-Relationships between fields cannot be determined
+Relationships between fields can't be determined

 To explain how Power BI determines whether fields are related, let's use an example model to illustrate a few scenarios in the following sections.
 The following image shows the sample model we'll use in the example scenarios.

 Scenario 1: Traditional star schema and no measure constraint provided.
 Referring to the sample model in the previous image, let's look first at the right half of the images with the Vendor - Purchases - Product tables.
-This is a traditional star schema with the Fact table (Purchases) and two Dimension tables (Product and Vendor).
+This example is a traditional star schema with the Fact table (Purchases) and two Dimension tables (Product and Vendor).
 The relationship between the dimension tables and the fact table is 1 to Many (one product corresponds to many purchases, one vendor corresponds to many purchases).
 In this type of schema, we can answer questions like What sales do we have for product X? and What sales do we have for Vendor Y? and What products does Vendor Y sell?

 Correlate Product[Color] with Vendor[Name] where CountRows(Purchases)>0